ninchat/ninchat-api/api.md

 Dump the "ninchat.com/*" messages sent on a channel or in a dialogue.
 `dialogue_id` holds a pair of user ids (the order doesn't matter).

+Specifying a time interval may make sense when targetting a long-lived channel.
+By default the interval is the whole history.

-`message_id` may be used to get more contents if an earlier call didn't return everything.
+There is an unspecified technical limit on the number of messages returned at once.  `message_id` may be used to get more messages if an earlier call didn't return everything.

 ### `delete_transcript`